 The instantaneous handoff dropping probabilities and guard capacities are shown in Figs. 2 (a) and (b), which are based on a snapshot of a single cell between 10000 seconds and 15000 seconds.
-Prior to and during bursts of high handoff load (indicated by peaks in the dropping probability traces), GAPD is seen to adapt the guard capacity more actively than GAD (because of handoff prediction), and achieves lower dropping probability during these bursts.
+Even though GAPD is shown to control the instaneous dropping probability around the target level, burst dropping is still seen with GAD scheme.
+Prior to and during bursts of high handoff load (indicated by peaks in the dropping probability traces), GAPD is seen to adapt the guard capacity more actively than GAD (because of handoff prediction), and avoid very high peak dropping probability during these bursts.
+Guard capacity reservation is different from capacity reservation.
+Guard capacity is used when the remaining capacity is low to prevent the new calls from being accepted and hence give handoff calls priority.
+But the guard capacity is only used by a handoff call at admission control time and is released immediately after the admission control is completed for the call.
+The same guard capacity can then be reused for other handoff calls.
+Therefore, even though the amount of guard capacity of GAPD is not significantly higher than that of GAD between time 1.35×10^4 and 1.4×10^4 , it is effective enough to reduce the dropping probability burst.